worldmaking/datt3074/index.md

 We saw the basic sample & hold sequencer in week 2 (**latched-sequencer.maxpat**), and the basic shift register (**shift-register.maxpat**)

-A quick primer on representing pitch in signals
+**A quick primer on pitch**, and how we represent pitch in signals
 - Oscillators like `phasor` and `cycle` work with frequencies in Hz, meaning repetitions per second.
 But we are used to thinking about pitches in octaves, semitones, etc. What's the relationship?
 - Pitch is linear (additive), frequency is exponential (multiplicative).
 Adding 1 octave means multiplying a frequency by 2 (subtracting 1 octave means dividing by 2).
 In general, a pitch offset of N octaves implies a frequency multiplier of `pow(2, N)` or simply `exp2(N)`.
 - MIDI, which most keyboards and music apps use, works with semitones.
 There are 12 semitones in one octave.
 Adding 12 semitones means multiplying a frequency by 2.
 Adding one semitone means... multiplying by `pow(2, 13/12)`, or `exp2(13/12)`.
 That's a lot harder to remember!
 So some synthesizers use a different scale called "volt per octave", where adding 1 volt of level means going up one octave, which is multiplying the frequency by 2.
 - See **pitch.maxpat**: how to convert back & forth between Hz, MIDI, and octave representations.

-Quantizing
+**Quantizing**
 - What if we want to ensure that our sounds are tuned to exact semitones?
   - In MIDI representation, just ensure the value is integer (e.g. `floor` or `round`)
   - In octave representation, multiply by 12, make integer, then divide by 12
   - In Hz representation, convert to MIDI or octave, quantize, then convert back
 - A neat trick to quickly quantize an octave signal to a common scale:
   - First quantize to K (octave -> * K -> round -> / K), then quantize the result to 12 ( -> * 12 -> round -> / 12).
 If K=7 this gives major/minor scales; if K=5 it gives pentatonic modes.
 You can also add offsets before the `round` operators for inversion & transposition.

 See **quantizing-pitch.maxpat**

 https://www.desmos.com/calculator/pr6rgxwplx

 **Deep dive**: We can combine those ideas into a more complex generative sequencer, based on the Klee Sequencer:
 - Feed some binary choice input (the "data" input) into a `go.shiftregister8`, which is clocked by a `phasor` -> `go.ramp2trig`, for example.
 - Multiply all the outputs by some pitch offset, e.g. in semitones, and sum them.
 That's the melody output.
 - We can choose to loop the pattern by feeding the last shift register stage back to the data input.
 - **shift-register-weighted-random.maxpat**
 - We can choose whether to replicate or mutate (evolve) by `xor` of the last step with some chance control: **shift-register-weighted-xor.maxpat**
   - (this can also be a chaotic sequence generator (an "LFSR"), especially if feeding back multiple steps)
 - Another variant, often found in modular synthesizers, is to set all the scaling weights to be powers of 2, which is a binary digital-to-analog encoder.
   - The book shows how in this case we can accurately represent the loop as a single integer, and how we can manipulate the bits as an integer (**shift-register-integer.maxpat**)

 Depending on time, we could **deep dive** into another looping sequencer -- the urn model from Ch4

 https://www.desmos.com/calculator/gflrzuhqee

 **Deep dive**: Euclidean rhythms: an algorithm to distribute K events over N steps as evenly as possible.
 It happens to produce a lot of rhythmic motifs common in musics from around the world.
 Also prevalent in techno.
 - Rather than use the GCD algorithm, which is recursive, we can solve it in a much simpler way, equivalent to rasterizing a ramp of slope K/N, looping every N steps.
   - Notice that this is essentially the same as what we did earlier to quantize pitches to scales!
 - Scale ramp by N, quantize to N steps with `floor`, multiply by K/N for the desired slope, quantize again with `floor` for the Euclidean steps.
 Send these through `change` -> `bool` for triggers.
 - What about ramps?
 We know that ramps are much better than triggers!
 Then we could make a Euclidean LFO, for example, or place ratchets inside the Euclidean pattern, etc.
   - The solution here is a little more intricate, but essentially we compute what is our current step (`ceil` of quantized * N/K) and our next step (same but for quantized+1) are, the difference of which is the number of beats in the event.
   - Then we take our original `phasor * N` ramp, subtract the current step, and divide by the step length, to get a 0 to 1 ramp.
 [We could have used a `scale` operator there.]
   - We can shift (rotate) the pattern by adding an integer offset to the scaled phasor.
 We can sync parameter changes to the beat with `latch` operators.
 Lots of other possible refinements, e.g. what to do when K > N.
 - **euclidian_rhythms.maxpat**, **euclidean_ratchets.maxpat**, **euclidean_LFO.maxpat**

 ---